davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# Emails to any address

+Catchall for pinchy.cc

 # Cookie Warning

 Show a list of all cookies found in the browser session for that page.